GreiffLab/immuneREF/docs/source/tutorial.rst

                                   identifier_rep=repertoire_names[i])
   }

 **Parallelization:** For a larger number of repertoires, it is suggested to parallelize this step.
-Parallelization may for example be achieved using the R packages foreach, doMC as shown in the code example below.
+Parallelization may for example be achieved using the R packages foreach, doParallel as shown in the code example below.

 .. code-block:: r

   library(foreach)
-  library(doMC)
+  library(doParallel)
-  registerDoMC(10) #register multicore backend
+  registerDoParallel(10) #register multicore backend

   # Calculate all features for each repertoire in parallel
   repertoires_analyzed<-foreach(i=1:length(list_simulated_repertoires)) %dopar% {#